stratedge/visa/README.md

 ## Error Handling

-By default, Visa will not catch errors thrown by Passport's controllers.
-As a result the global error handler will catch and handle all errors.

-If you wish to use Passport's built-in error handling functionality that comes standard with Passport, call `\Stratedge\Visa\Visa::enablePassportErrorHandling()` in the `boot()` method of your `AppServiceProvider`:
+By default, Visa will use the built-in Passport error handler that will catch and respond to errors automatically.
+If you wish to disable the built-in handler and use the global Laravel error handler to control the logging and output of errors, call `\Stratedge\Visa\Visa::disablePassportErrorHandling()` in the `boot()` method of your `AppServiceProvider`:

 ```php
 <?php